130e/dash_meas_aio/README.md

 # -d with tcpdump
 ```

+### Logging

+ABR server scripts log following metrics in `results` folder.

+- The Unix timestamp (seconds since epoch) when the log entry was recorded
+- The bitrate (in Kbps) selected for the video chunk
+- The size of the playback buffer (in seconds) after downloading the chunk
+- The amount of time (in seconds) spent rebuffering (i.e., playback stalled) for this chunk
+- The size (in bytes) of the video chunk that was just downloaded
+- The time (in seconds) it took to download the video chunk
+- The reward value calculated by the ABR algorithm for this chunk

 ## Server

 Ideally, we can simply keep the video server and tcpdump running.
 We can always filter packets later.